XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/technical.md

 # Technical Help

-### How can I make GFL have a taller interface so I can see more dolls on-screen in the armory?

-> By changing screen resolution/aspect ratio.

 ### Game keeps getting stuck in the title screen.
 Fetching server, download screen...

 > Switch between WiFi/Data.
 Else use VPN.